8pins/fpga_101/lab001/README.md

 5) Make one of the rgb led blink at: 1Hz for the red, 2Hz for the green, 4Hz for the blue.

+// for de2-115 board, blink 3 red leds 1, 2, 3 at 1Hz, 2Hz and 4Hz respectively

 [> Infos
 --------
 Some pitfalls: